 Wesleyan University, Earth and Environmental Science, B.A., 2002

-Lecturer in Earth Science, Imperial College London, (Lecturer for Surface Processes class, introductory mapping field class, and advanced structural geology and tectonics field class)
+Senior Lecturer in Earth Science, Imperial College London, (Lecturer for Surface Processes class, advanced sedimentology and structural geology field class in the Spanish Pyrenees, and Applied Geomorphology class that includes GIS-based practicals and a field trip in southern Wales), 2019-present

 Research Fellow, University of Glasgow & AMS Laboratory, Scottish Universities Environmental Research Centre (Advisor to undergraduate and graduate students and lecturer for undergraduate courses, including field classes), 2012-2014

-Assistant Researcher, University of California at Santa Barbara (Advisor to graduate student researchers), 2010-present
+Associate Research Geologist, University of California at Santa Barbara, Earth Research Institute (Advisor to graduate student researchers), 2010-present

 Post Doctoral Research Staff Member, Center for Accelerator Mass Spectrometry, Lawrence Livermore National Laboratory, 2010-2011